 4. Purbeck limestone

-Purbeck limestone is a rich looking limestone, honey coloured and full of little shells and fossils.
+Purbeck limestone is a rich looking limestone, honey-coloured and full of little shells and fossils.
 There are many different colours available, Thornback being the most suitable for headstones.
-When the texture of a stone is richly pattered it can conflict which the shadow formed by the cut letter, so again bold letterforms are called for.
+When the texture of a stone is richly patterned it can conflict which the shadow formed by the cut letter, so again bold letterforms are called for.
 Sometimes the carved letter will need to be filled with a wash of paint (mixed up to match the colour of the shadow).

 5. York Stone